Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 The whole place strikes the perfect balance between being well geared up for tourism, but at the same time not feeling overly commercialised.

 There are two main parts to Himarë.
-The modern town center is located on the seafront and has one main street and a little harbour.
+The modern town centre is located on the seafront and has one main street and a little harbour.

 Then there’s the area around the historical castle ruins (called Himarë Fshat), which is perched at the top of a hill overlooking the bay.
 This second area is a real hidden gem.